 – Ilse Schultz, Global Transportation Manager, Google

-Yet, providing sophisticated information services at scale requires a formidable amount of hardware.
-Google operates a network of hundreds of facilities -from giant, hyperscale data centers to smaller end-point installations at strategic locations around the world.
+Providing sophisticated information services at scale requires a formidable amount of hardware.
+To do so, Google operates a network of hundreds of facilities -from giant, hyperscale data centers to smaller end-point installations at strategic locations around the world.
 And the relentless pace of demand growth, innovation and technological changes mean that the company is continuously expanding that infrastructure.

-Building or upgrading a data center facility is a complex process, undertaken by specialist engineering teams working under tight schedules.
-Google is known for designing and assembling much of the equipment used in its data centers in-house.
-This requires a complex physical supply chain, handling everything from complete servers to components, racks and networking equipment.
-The company manages hundreds of thousands of shipments annually between thousands of origin destination pairs.
+Google is known for designing and assembling much of the equipment used in its complex data centers in-house under tight schedules.
+This requires a complex physical supply chain, handling everything from complete servers to components, racks, and networking equipment.

-Google ships high-value and proprietary cargo in its supply chain that can be highly time-critical.
-The loss or delay of a single item has the potential to throw a build project off schedule as well as risk exposing sensitive IP (Intellectual Property).
-Hence, the business need for a comprehensive solution to identify supply chain risks before they impact Google’s in-transit supply chain.
+Managing hundreds of thousands of shipments annually between thousands of origin destinations, Google ships cargo that is often high-value, proprietary cargo, and time- critical.
+The loss or delay of a single item has the potential to throw a build project off schedule as well as risk expose sensitive intellectual property.
+Hence, the business needed a solution to identify supply chain risks before they impact in-transit supply chain.
 “We had a greater need for information on the status of the supply chain than many of our carriers were able to provide,” says Ilse Schultz, Global Transportation Manager at Google.
-“Andwe wanted the ability to act faster and be more proactive when exceptions occurred or even before exceptions surfaced.”
+“And we wanted the ability to act faster and be more proactive when exceptions occurred or even before exceptions surfaced.

-The digital backbone of this visibility and control infrastructure is Everstream Analytics, the advanced supply chain risk management platform from DHL.
-Working closely with the Everstream Analytics team, Google’s logistics division has built a complete model of its transportation network in the system, and integrated network data from several existing legacy systems to provide risk assessment and analytics of all shipments across its network.
+The digital backbone of this visibility and control infrastructure is Everstream Analytics, the predictive supply chain risk analytics platform.
+Working closely with the Everstream Analytics, Google’s logistics division has built a complete model of its transportation network in the system, and integrated network data from several existing legacy systems to provide risk assessment and analytics of all shipments across its network.

 – Enhanced visibility of time- and business-critical shipments of components and equipment used in major data-center projects